-grated vel, me Building neighbourhood teams to support the health and care needs of specific communities utilising population health management approaches.
+Building neighbourhood teams to support the health and care needs of specific communities utilising population health management approaches.

 Providing an all age single point of access for urgent clinical needs so people get the right care in the right place.

-Implementing family child health hubs to help join up care. d support vill be ctives Improving care pathways to help people avoid being admitted to hospital.
+Implementing family child health hubs to help join up care.

+Improving care pathways to help people avoid being admitted to hospital.

 Providing more specialist support in communities and primary care so people get care closer to home.

-Providing more specialist advice and support for people with a learning disability, autism or neurodiversity. arly to Underpinned by: ll people, Building a sustainable and inno enough of the right staff. ovative workforce so that we attrac ct and keep
+Providing more specialist advice and support for people with a learning disability, autism or neurodiversity.

+Underpinned by:

+Building a sustainable and innovative workforce so that we attract and keep enough of the right staff.